DevLJSP/rugplay-cli/README.md

 All data comes from the public `rugplay.com/api/*` endpoints (no `/v1`, no auth required).
 The client hits the same routes the website uses, so everything is real-time.

+## Disclaimer

+This project is **educational**.
+It was built to demonstrate how the Rugplay system works — how its public API is structured, how market data flows, and how a terminal client can consume it.

+**zt01 is not responsible for any unwanted use, misuse, or illegal scraping of rugplay.com.** Use this tool responsibly and in accordance with Rugplay's terms of service.
+This project is not affiliated with or endorsed by Rugplay.

 ## License

 MIT